MSI GS76 Stealth highlights new gaming laptops with Intel H-series CPUs and RTX 3080 GPUs

 MSI Katana / Sword series specs and highlights

-The MSI Katana and MSI Sword series are a set of laptops that are aiming to be stylish and affordable within the gaming space.
-The Katana series features a blacked out chassis, while the Katana series is all white.
+The MSI Katana and MSI Sword series is a set of laptops that are aiming to be stylish and affordable within the gaming space.
+The Katana series features a blacked-out chassis, while the Katana series is all white.
 They're essentially identical apart from the color.
 They also both feature a 15-inch and 17-inch version.

-The major highlights between these two (technically four) machines that they can be configured with 144Hz 1080p displays, an Intel Core i7-11800H processor and an Nvidia GeForce RTX 3060 GPU.
-Unfortunately, they're packing only a 53Whr battery, so they're likely to have half of the run time to its more expensive siblings.
+The major highlights between these two (technically four) machines that they can be configured with 144Hz 1080p displays, an Intel Core i7-11800H processor, and an Nvidia GeForce RTX 3060 GPU.
+Unfortunately, they're packing only a 53Whr battery, so they're likely to have half of the run time to their more expensive siblings.

 On these machines, you'll find one USB Type-C port, three USB Type-A ports, an HDMI port, an Ethernet port and a headphone jack.